vivin12/spring-boot-kafka/README.md

 ***NOTE: Brew services will keep the services running in the background.
 So the services will be running at all times.***

-## Testing local kafka
+## Testing local kafka using command line tools

-In this section we will create a topic, a producer and a consumer and test the flow.
+In this section we will create a topic, a producer and a consumer and test the flow using kafka command line tools.

 1. Create a topic named `book-update`